An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Limitations and Future Work

-One potential limitation of this work is the ecological validity of our study.
-The study was done in a low-stakes environment where there was no negative consequences for using ChatGPT in ways that might normally be considered cheating.
-We theorize that in this setting, it may be more likely to see queries asking ChatGPT to write the entire essay (the \textit{All} category).
-Furthermore, we note that actual writing assignments occur in a variety of contexts (e.g., timed classroom exercises; untimed homework), while our study had a soft 30-minute time constraint.
-Never-the-less, we believe our study may reflect a common context where students want to spend just enough time to create an essay that they feel good enough about to turn in.
-We also note that for an actual unsupervised writing assignment, there is no practical way to gain access to students' queries to ChatGPT or other AI writing assistants.
+One potential limitation of this work is its ecological validity.
+Our study was conducted in a low-stakes environment where there were no negative consequences for using ChatGPT in ways that might otherwise be considered cheating.
+In real classrooms, writing assignments occur under a range of conditions (e.g., timed in-class exercises, untimed homework), whereas our study used only a soft 30-minute constraint.
+Deploying this kind of system in authentic classroom settings also raises ethical challenges, particularly around assessment, and students’ fear of being monitored may discourage authentic use.
+In addition, we believe that our study captures a common scenario in which students aim to invest just enough effort to produce an essay that they feel is ``good enough'' to submit.

-Another limitation is that parts of our quantitative analysis relied on a qualitative categorization of the ChatGPT queries.
-While the qualitative analysis had three researchers involved in the process, there is always the potential for bias or ambiguity.
-Additionally, we categorized queries primarily based on the query-response pairing alone, only occasionally looking at how the participants incorporated the response into their essays.
-With that in mind, we can say that we did not know what the participants intention was with each query, and some questions may seem to belong in one category when they could be argued for another.